Numbing/Tingling Tongue

 Some causes, such as strokes, may require months or years of recovery.
 Others, like low blood sugar, can sometimes be remedied almost immediately.

-You can generally manage and treat the various causes of tongue numbness.
-And in some cases, you can completely cure it.
+You can usually manage or treat the various causes of tongue numbness, and in some cases, you can cure it completely.
 Talk to your doctor about available treatments.

 Summary